omarreis/GBE3D/demos/SailboatDemo/README.md

 Not in this demo, at this time:

 * no 3D Collision detection ( ship, rock ..)
 * no Wind driven boat ( boat just moves at a speed set in the Speed tabcontrol ).
-One could add a Polar Chart to calculate boat speed.
+One could add a boat wind x speed chart ( polars ) to calculate boat speed.
 * no Terrain updates as the boat moves.

 ## Compiling SailboatDemo